 Mayors and City governments:

 As heads of cities, mayors and city governments play a vital part in ensuring peace and security in city development.

 OPW will annually focus on a selection of cities, each chosen to present different continents.

 Mayors from focus cities will be invited to Oslo, to present challenges, discuss experiences and share solutions for how to ensure stable and inclusive city development.

 Incubator Team – Resource Center

 The Incubator Team will gather innovative cases relevant to creating peaceful and inclusive cities.
 The Incubator Team consists of members with diverse backgrounds, consulting on a regular basis on current issues in city development.
-The team’s task is to track changes and update the organization and its partners on new solutions and topics to be addressed by future Oslo Urban Peace Weeks.
+The team’s task is to track changes and update the organization and its partners on new solutions and topics to be addressed by future Oslo Peace Weeks.

 The think-tank Incubator Team will be an OPW content provider, as well as lending support to students, organizations, city developers and governments.